What to Know About Derek Chauvin's Trial in Killing of George Floyd

-Massive security surrounds a Minneapolis courthouse where the highly anticipated murder trial of ex-cop Derek Chauvin is scheduled to begin Monday in the killing of Black resident George Floyd.
+Massive security surrounds a Minneapolis courthouse where the highly anticipated murder trial of ex-cop Derek Chauvin began Tuesday in the killing of Black resident George Floyd.

+An additional count against Chauvin was added Thursday after Hennepin County District Judge Peter Cahill granted a prosecution request to reinstate a third-degree murder charge against Chauvin.
+The judge initially dismissed that count in October, saying it didn't apply to this case.

+The third-degree charge, sometimes known as "depraved mind" murder, requires a lower standard of proof than second-degree murder.
+The reinstatement followed an unrelated case ruling this week in state appellate court that established precedent in applying third-degree murder charges.

 Barbed wire, concrete barriers and boarded up windows mark the downtown area, and many offices and restaurants have closed their doors in anticipation of demonstrations and protests.
 The Hennepin County Government Center, where the trial will take place, has already moved much of its operations to outlying buildings.

-Chauvin, 44, is charged with second-degree murder and second-degree manslaughter in the killing of Floyd, 46, in south Minneapolis on May 25.
+Chauvin, 44, already faces second-degree murder and second-degree manslaughter in the killing of Floyd, 46, in south Minneapolis on May 25.
 Cellphone video taken by a bystander showed Chauvin kneeling on Floyd's neck for nearly nine minutes as he yelled "I can't breathe" and a growing crowd shouted for officers to get off Floyd, who was handcuffed behind his back and lying prone on the asphalt.

 Chauvin is being tried separately from three other former Minneapolis police officers charged in connection with Floyd’s death.
 Their joint trial is scheduled for August.
 The four men were fired last year and all have denied any wrongdoing in Floyd's death, which was deemed a homicide in an autopsy that also noted the presence of drugs and underlying health conditions as contributors to his death.